 Apollo 15 lands on the Moon

-The 26 of July of 1971 the shuttle launched from the Kennedy Space Center at Merrit Island, Florida.
+On the 26 of July of 1971, the shuttle launched from the Kennedy Space Center at Merrit Island, Florida.

-Four days later, the Apollo 15 was orbiting the Moon.
+Four days later, Apollo 15 was orbiting the Moon.

-Then the Lunar Module (Falcon) detached from the Endeavor, in order to make its way to the Moon’s surface.
+Then the Lunar Module (Falcon) detached from the Endeavor to make its way to the Moon’s surface.

-Back on Earth the astronauts had practiced the landing a thousand times.
-They had gone through every detail, even the landing hour had been scheduled so they would have the right light when approaching the site.
-But now their spacecraft’s exhaust was disturbing the Moon’s dust and between that and the mountain’s shadows, Scott and Irwin could not see the Moon’s surface clearly.
+Back on Earth, the astronauts had practiced the landing a thousand times.
+They had gone through every detail.
+Even the landing hour had been scheduled so they would have the right light when approaching the site.
+But now their spacecraft’s exhaust was disturbing the Moon’s dust.
+Between that and the mountain’s shadows, Scott and Irwin could not see the Moon’s surface clearly.